nationofmakers/maker-event-playbook/pages/general_events/signage.md

 ### Exterior Signage

-The role of exterior signage should be to get people to your event.
-This may involve telling people what building you are in, or where to go to park, or just where to enter the building.
-These may seem like simple things, but if you've got thousands of people coming to your event, even it the majority can easily figure it out, there's still a percentage that will appreciate extra guidance in getting there.
+One of the primary roles of exterior signage should be to get people into your event.
+This may involve telling people what building you are in, or where to park, or just where to enter the building.
+These may seem like simple things, but if you've got thousands of people coming to your event, even if the majority can easily figure it out, there's still a percentage that will appreciate extra guidance in getting there.

 Signage is also very valuable for makers, who often come from out of town.
 If you're driving an hour or more to get to an event to show off the awesome things you make, the last thing you want to do when you arrive is circle the block trying to figure out where to go, where to load in, where to park, etc. Hopefully this information has been sent to makers ahead of time, but from experience, we can tell you that signage will still help those makers who show up and seem to have no idea where to go.

 Exterior signage can also serve as marketing.
 People unfamiliar with your event might see a sign and want to learn more, they might look it up online, or just show up at the door and ask "What is this thing?" and then join the fun.

 ### Interior Signage

+Interior signage will help people find things once they are inside the venue.
+If your event is large enough to have more than one thing going on, signage can direct people to what they want to see and do.
+If you're hosting makers at your event, it's very valuable to provide each maker with a sign they can put at their table or booth

 [ need to fill this in... ]